-- Do you accept cash, check, or credit?
+- Do you accept cash, checks, or credit?

 - What percentage will agents or galleries take?

-A detailed list would make it clear to the buyer what they are paying and prevent you from losing money if you forgot to disclose any additional fees.
+A detailed list would make it clear to the buyer what they are paying and prevent you from losing money if you forget to disclose any additional fees.

 Include your cancellation policy on your art contracts if it applies to the project.

-If you do you can just include that information to the contract instead of writing a new cancellation policy.
+You can include that information in the contract instead of writing a new cancellation policy.